Kiera Fong

 Nimona Namera

-Lab Tour Coordinator
+Lab Tour Coordinator & Grant Writer

-I am a sophomore at Lakeside School who aspires to work in the field of medicine and create change through biomedical engineering.
+I am a junior at Lakeside School who aspires to work in the field of medicine and create change through biomedical engineering.
 In pursuing biomedical opportunities, I experienced firsthand the difficulties that many high school students face in accessing scientific research/opportunities, whether it's due to a lack of awareness or a lack of resources.
 As a result, I was motivated to join the Seattle Science Lab team as the lab tour coordinator to help create possibilities for all students to access science!

 Jie Ying Tan

-I am a junior at Kentridge High School and a Running Start student at Green River College pursuing a science transfer pathway.
+I am a senior at Kentridge High School and a Running Start student at Green River College pursuing a science transfer pathway.
 As a student in South King County, I recognized that many students in my local and surrounding communities struggle to find science and research opportunities for gaining experiences and skills, expanding their learning, or supporting them in their passions.
 This encouraged me to become part of the outreach team in Seattle Science Lab to work towards my goal of increasing the inclusivity of science opportunities for all students by ensuring all resources we offer are widely promoted and shared.

 Ishaan Makam